 Boy Scouts with disabilities may qualify for the Eagle Scout rank.
-Each Scout must earn as many of the required merit badges as he can.
-He then submits an application for alternate merit badges.
-His BSA local council determines the alternate merit badges for him to earn.
+Each Scout must earn as many of the required merit badges as they can.
+Then submits an application for alternate merit badges.
+Their BSA local council determines the alternate merit badges for him to earn.

 National Eagle Scout Association

 Founded in 1972, the National Eagle Scout Association (NESA) maintains contact with Eagle Scouts to sustain their interest in Scouting.
 Any Eagle Scout may join the association.
 Applications for membership in NESA are available through your local council, on the BSA Web page (www.scouting.org), or by contacting the Eagle Scout Service at the national office.